Learn more about Outex

 The Outex wrist strap (LEFT) is a great addition to the neck strap (RIGHT).
 The neck strap comes with the kits.
 The wrist strap works with existing strap holders.
 Users can quickly change between wrist straps and neck straps with the quick release clips.

 The Flatport lens (LEFT) is an alternative to our standard lens.
-The Flatport lens has a flat exterior edge to avoid water beading and possible buildup from other elements.
+The Flatport lens has a flat exterior edge to avoid water beading and possible buildup from other elements, which helps prevent autofocus problems.
 Please note, our standard lens (RIGHT) contains an external filter thread (77mm on 52-72 optical lenses, and 89mm on 77mm and above) for other camera filters and adaptors you may need to attach.
 This external thread is NOT included on the Flatport lens.

 Optical Lens Size

-The optical lens size is the receiving thread size your lens has at the end of your lens on the inner lip.
-This thread is used for many adaptors such as filters, magnifiers, and the Outex Kit.
+The Outex optical lens size matches your receiving lens’ thread size – not your zoom.
+It is the same diameter as your lens cap in millimeters.
+This thread is used for many adaptors such as filters, magnifiers, and the Outex optical lens.
 The images on the left and right will help you identify what your lens filter size is.
-If you do not see your size listed on our checkout page, you may need to buy an additional step-up ring that will bring your lens to a standard 52mm size.
+Contact us if you have questions.
+If you do not see your size listed on our shop, you may need a step-up ring that will with our 52mm size.
+We sell them as well.